-- (2) The following shall be included as information which must be reported within 24 hours under this paragraph. - (a) Any unanticipated bypass which exceeds any effluent limitation in the permit. - (b) Any upset which exceeds any effluent limitation in the permit. - (c) Violation of a maximum daily discharge limitation for any of the pollutants listed by the Permit Board in the permit to be reported within 24 hours. - (3) The Executive Director may waive the written report on a case-by-case basis for reports under paragraph (e).(2) of this section if the oral report has been received within 24 hours. - (f) Other noncompliance.
-The permittee shall report all instances of noncompliance not reported under Section IV.A.29.e., at the time monitoring reports are submitted or within 30 days from the end of the month in which the noncompliance occurs.
-The reports shall contain the information listed in Section IV.A.29.(e).(1). - (g) Other information.
-Where the permittee becomes aware that it failed to submit any relevant facts in a permit application, or submitted incorrect information in a permit application or in any report to the Permit Board, it shall promptly submit such facts or information. - 30.
-Testing Procedures for the Analysis of Pollutants for All Permits
+- (2) The following shall be included as information which must be reported within 24 hours under this paragraph. - (i) Any unanticipated bypass which exceeds any effluent limitation in the permit. - (ii) Any upset which exceeds any effluent limitation in the permit. - (iii) Violation of a maximum daily discharge limitation for any of the pollutants listed by the Permit Board in the permit to be reported within 24 hours. - (3) The Executive Director may waive the written report on a case-bycase basis for reports under paragraph (e).(2) of this rule if the oral report has been received within 24 hours. - (f) Other noncompliance.
+The permittee shall report all instances of noncompliance not reported under A.29.e. of this Rule, at the time monitoring reports are submitted or within 30 days from the end of the month in which the noncompliance occurs.
+The reports shall contain the information listed in A.29.(e)(1) of this Rule. - (g) Other information.
+Where the permittee becomes aware that it failed to submit any relevant facts in a permit application, or submitted incorrect information in a permit application or in any report to the Permit Board, it shall promptly submit such facts or information. - (30) Testing Procedures for the Analysis of Pollutants for All Permits